LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/standing.md

 testing my faith in the sink,

+here underwater

-I choose to live,
+I choose to live.

-my middle name; Insanity.

-&nbsp;

-I'm looking for freedom;

-my dreamer's eyes,

-driving me wild,

-as I'm still standing.

 &nbsp;